 Methodology

-How the portfolios are built, tested, and costed.
+How the portfolios are built, tested and costed — and how the Research Lab tests signals and picks individual ideas.
 Plain English, no proprietary detail.

 The portfolios